 Key information you’ll find within the TILA includes:

 The TILA will disclose other terms and requirements of your loan, such as whether you must furnish hazard, flood, or private mortgage insurance (often referred to as “PMI”), or whether you will be charged fees for late payments.

 In addition to the key disclosures described above for all loans, the TILA discloses different features of your particular loan.

 If you applied for a variable rate loan, the TILA will disclose that the rate can change, and that a rate change will change the APR.
 This section will refer you to a separate disclosure of the terms of the variable rate.

 The payment schedule will disclose your balloon payment, if your loan will require a final balloon payment.

 The TILA will disclose whether your loan has a demand feature, meaning an acceleration clause requiring you to pay up early, but it will not characterize or describe it.
 Some common demand features include acceleration due to a violation of the terms of the note or mortgage, or a due on sale clause.
 You should read your loan commitment, the note, and mortgage to determine when your loan may become due earlier than the loan term end date.

 Some loans require additional security (collateral) beyond the house itself.
 The TILA will disclose if you are giving a security interest in personal property or goods.

-You will be given an updated version of the TILA at the closing.
-Compare that TILA with the one you were given when you first applied for the loan to make sure that they are similar, and that any increases are within the amounts of tolerance shown in your GFE and in the HUD-1 prepared for the closing.
+Borrowers are typically given an updated version of the TILA at the closing.
+You can compare that TILA with the one you were given when you first applied for the loan to make sure that they are similar, and that any increases are within the amounts of tolerance shown in your GFE and in the HUD-1 prepared for the closing.
 For more information on the HUD-1, see Nolo’s article: “Home Buyers: How to Read Your HUD-1 Statement.”